sara-sabr/ITStrategy/_posts/en/2019-10-15-case-continuous-improvement.md

 For our example, however, as we will see, the rate of improvement is not all that important.
 You will always eventually become more productive if you continually improve for long enough.
 Alright then, let's choose 10%, which is the same as 0.1.
-So we are assuming for each unit of time for which you spent 20% of your time, you get half as much effecient for the time invested.
+So we are assuming for each unit of time for which you spent 20% of your time, you get half as much efficient for the time invested.
 Conservative, at best.
 Our function then becomes